Qualitative Analysis of certain Reaction-Diffusion Systems of the FitzHugh-Nagumo type: Analysis and discussion around the Nh-FHN model

-Note that $c(0)=0$ wich corresponds to oscillatory behavior for the ODE system, while $c(a)=c(b)=-p<-1$ which corresponds to a stable steady We simulate equation \eqref{FHNRD} on $(a,b)$ with an explicit scheme of Runge-Kutta 4 type, with a time step of $10^{-4}$.
+Note that $c(0)=0$ which corresponds to oscillatory behavior for the ODE system, while $c(a)=c(b)=-p<-1$ which corresponds to a stable steady state for the ODE.
+We simulate equation \eqref{FHNRD} on $(a,b)$ with an explicit scheme of Runge-Kutta 4 type, with a time step of $10^{-5}$.
 The value of $\epsilon$ is set to $0.1$.
-Note that the dynamics depend on the size of the domain.
-Here, the chosen size and the values of parameters allow a rich possible behavior.
+Note that the dynamics depend on the size of the domain and the diffusion coefficient $d$.
+Here, we illustrate numerical simulations with these parameters fixed.
+We vary the parameter $p$.
 We plan to proceed to a further qualitative numerical study in a forthcoming article.
-Note that some resulats have already obtained for a chain with discrete kicks in \cite{Amb-2020-2}.
-We illustrate here two values for the parameter $p$. \begin{itemize} \item if $p=1.1$, the cell oscillates at $x=0$ and generates propagations along the whole domain.
-Ecah central oscillation generates a tavelling wave. \item When we increase $p$, after a treshold, peripheral cells are no more excitated by central oscillations.
-Central cells oscillate, but waves fail to reach the boundary of the domain.
-We illusrate this behavior for $p=2$.
+Note also that some complementary results have been obtained for a chain with discrete kicks in \cite{Amb-2020-2}.
+We illustrate here solutions for three values of the parameter $p$.
+If $p=2.2$, the solution converges toward a stationary solution; see figures 6 and 9.
+As $p$ is decreased, we observe waves.
+The amplitude of the waves depend on the parameter $p$, see figures 7,8,9 ($p=2$ and $p=1.9$).